 The Story

-THE PROCLAIMERS June 2022
+THE PROCLAIMERS January 2025

-They kick of a 14-month World tour with a main stage appearance at the Isle of Wight Festival in June followed by a series of summer festivals and regional concerts.
+They kicked of a 14-month World tour in June followed by a series of summer festivals and regional concerts.
+October to December saw The Proclaimers embark upon their biggest and most successful sell out 35 date UK & Ireland tour.

 Strikingly individual, twin brothers Craig and Charlie Reid emerged 31 years ago with their debut album This Is The Story and Top 3 single ‘Letter from America’.
-Since then their enduring appeal across generations has have over the years seen them enjoy huge success across the globe
+Since then their enduring appeal across generations has have over the years seen them enjoy huge success across the globe.

 The Proclaimers songs are timeless, capturing a gamut of human emotions, written with poignancy, emotional honesty, political fire and wit.
 Their songs feature at weddings, funerals and everything in-between and there is one song, an early celebration of falling head over heels in love that is known the world over and has become a staggering global anthem.
 There are many others that have gained great popularity in different parts of the planet and then there is a wide cross section of sublime songs embraced by a multitude that has kept up with The Proclaimers studio albums, compilation collections and extensive touring over three decades.